Protecting Against SQL injection attacks

 Although not foolproof (because it relies on what code in your application you can be sure is run), you can enable logging of database queries and examine the logs to see which queries are using parameterised statements with user input and which are not.
 How you enable query logging depends on the database driver you are using.

-ODBC drivers are run under an ODBC driver manager, which allows the logging of the ODBC APIs called, including the SQL that is executed.
-(For the unixODBC driver manager, see Tracing ODBC Calls; for the Windows driver manager, see How do I generate a Windows ODBC trace?)
-However, not all ODBC driver managers log all of the SQL executed.
+ODBC drivers are run under an ODBC Driver Manager, which lets you log the ODBC APIs called, including the SQL that's executed.
+(For the unixODBC Driver Manager, refer to tracing ODBC calls; for the Windows Driver Manager, refer to How do I generate a Windows ODBC trace?)
+However, not all ODBC Driver Managers log all of the SQL executed.
 Some database drivers (like the ODBC-ODBC Bridge) can provide full logging of all SQL executed on request.

 0x100

-Another way to log SQL if your application is running on Linux/UNIX and your database is SQL Server, is to use our SQL Server ODBC driver.
-To enable logging, create a SQL Server ODBC driver data source for the target database in /etc/odbc.ini.
-In this data source, set Logging to Yes and Logfile to /tmp/sqlserver_driver.log.
-For example:
+Another way to log SQL if your application is running on Linux or UNIX and your database is SQL Server, is to use our SQL Server ODBC driver.
+To enable logging, create a SQL Server ODBC driver data source for the target database in /etc/odbc.ini

 How you enable driver logging, may vary between drivers.
-For example, if you wanted to audit the SQL sent by an Linux application to an Oracle® database, you would enable Oracle® ODBC driver logging by adding this line to your data source:
+For example, if you want to audit the SQL sent by an Linux application to an Oracle database, you would enable Oracle ODBC driver logging by adding this line to your data source:

 Log = /tmp/oracle_driver.log

-Because of the performance overhead that tracing introduces, remember to turn off driver manager/driver tracing when you have finished auditing your application’s SQL.
+Because of the performance overhead that logging introduces, remember to turn off ODBC Driver Manager and ODBC driver logging when you have finished auditing your application's SQL.

-Some databases provide a log of all SQL executed e.g., Apex in Oracle® provides a way to view all the SQL executed by process.
+Some databases provide a log of all SQL executed.
+For example, Apex in Oracle provides a way to view all the SQL executed by a process.

-If you are using Perl, we can recommend the DBIx::Log4perl module, which can easily be inserted between Perl DBI and the DBD driver (see the Debugging Perl DBI article.)
-An alternative to this is enabling profiling in DBI, which will log all SQL executed (see DBI_PROFILE in the DBI pod).
+If you're using Perl, we can recommend the DBIx::Log4perl module, which you insert between Perl DBI and the DBD driver.
+Alternatively, you can enable profiling in DBI, which logs all SQL executed (refer to DBI_PROFILE

 Database permissions